Nithin-Johnson/Greenio/README.md

 A Flutter project for waste management platform.

-Currently only implemented for Cheriyanad Pachchayat.
+Currently only implemented for Cheriyanad Panchayat.
 (Other locations are not supported yet)